 You’ll also have access to dozens of creative workshops, demonstrations and tastings, plus some incredible live music.

-Most Christmas markets in London start popping up in mid to late November.
-The majority will close either on Christmas Eve or just before, although a select few stay open into January.
+Most Christmas markets in London start in mid to late November.
+The majority close either on December 23rd or just before.
 You’ll also find a few pop-up festive fairs in early November, including the Spirit of Christmas Fair.

-That honor definitely goes to Winter Wonderland.
-The landmark event takes over Hyde Park for six weeks of the year and is truly immense.
-From dozens of food stalls to thrilling rides and the largest ice rink in the UK, it is truly unmissable for those who consider Christmas their favorite time of the year.
+Winter Wonderland is the most famous and largest Christmas market in London.
+The landmark event takes over Hyde Park for six weeks of the year and is immense.
+From dozens of food stalls to thrilling rides and the largest ice rink in the UK, it is unmissable.

 Ready to get fully into the festive spirit?
 Check out the best winter vacation destinations in the US and the best UK and European cities to visit this December.